Welcome to the Year 4 Learning Page!

 Here you can find out useful information about what your child is doing throughout the year and when they might need certain things (such as P.E. kit) during the week.

-Our day to visit the library is Monday.
-Remember to bring your library book into school on this day.
+Our day to visit the library will change during the week.
+Teachers will endeavour to remind children to bring their library book into school on these days.

-In terms 1 and 2, Year 4 are going swimming on a Thursday.
+In terms 3 and 4, two Year 4 classes are going swimming on a Tuesday.
 Make sure you bring in swimming kit (a one-piece costume for girls please) and a towel.

-Each week, children will be given maths homework, grammar homework (from the CGP book), spellings to learn and a particular times table to practise.
+Each week, children will be given spellings to learn and a particular times table to practise.
 Completing homework is a good way to support and embed the learning that your child has done in class each week.
 Homework is set as follows:

 Children who do not complete homework on time will go to Homework Club on a Wednesday lunchtime.